USGS-WiM/GageStatsServices/Docs/Stations/Get.md

-Returns an array of available station resources currently provided by the services.
+Returns a paginated array of available station resources currently provided by the services.